The VxMark ballot marking device gives voters the ability to mark their choices and print their ballot from a touchscreen.

-Pop open the plastic case and you will find the folded privacy shield behind the top layer of foam.
-Set this privacy shield aside and replace the top-layer foam in the top of the case.
+Pop open the black case and you will find the folded privacy shield behind the top layer of foam.
+Set the privacy shield aside and replace the foam in the top of the case.

-the power brick in the upper-left compartment.
-Extract the brick and plug it into an outlet.
+Power Adapter in the upper-left compartment.
+Remove the adapter and plug it into an outlet.

-the accessible controller in the lower-left compartment.
-Extract and set next to the case.
+Accessible Controller in the lower-left compartment.
+Remove it and set it beside the case to the left.

-the card reader in the lower-right compartment: leave this alone, it stays put.
+Card Reader in the lower-right compartment.
+Leave this alone, it stays put.

 Remove the headphones from the padded envelope, set the envelope aside, and plug the headphones into the headphone jack of the accessible controller.

-You can now power on the VxMark/VxMarkPrint.
-The power button is located in the mid-right compartment ([Standalone-Printer Configuration only] the same from which the USB printer cable was located), along the side of the screen.
-Press the power button firmly for 1 second then release.
+You can now power on the VxMark.
+The power button is located in the mid-right compartment (next to the printer cable), along the side of the screen.
+Press the power button firmly for 1 second and then release.
 You should see the card reader and accessible controller light up within 3-5 seconds.